-- to pay a dividend of SEK 6.50 per share for 2008 in accordance with the proposal of the Board of Directors (unchanged dividend). - to pay fees totalling SEK 1,450,000 to the board, with the Chairman to receive SEK 400,000 and members of the board not employed by the Group to receive SEK 175,000 each.
-Auditors' fees are payable against invoices. - to elect a board of eight directors: Ulf Dinkelspiel, Patrik Enblad, Tor Ericson, Eva-Lotta Kraft, Jon Risfelt, Helena Skåntorp and Lena Treschow Torell were re-elected, while Anders Snell was elected as a new member.
-Ulf Dinkelspiel was appointed Chairman. - to adopt the Performance Share Programme for 2009 in accordance with the proposal of the Board of Directors.
+- to pay a dividend for 2009 of SEK 4.00 per share (adjusted for the share split that took place during the year) in accordance with the proposal of the Board of Directors; - to pay fees totalling SEK 1,625,000 to the board, with the Chairman to receive SEK 400,000 and members of the board not employed by the Group to receive SEK 175,000 each.
+Moreover, it was resolved that fees shall be paid for work in the Audit Committee, with the Chair of the committee receiving SEK 75,000 and other members of the committee who are not employed by the Group receiving SEK 35,000 each, and also that fees shall be paid for work in the Remuneration Committee, with the Chair of the committee receiving SEK 50,000 and other members of the committee receiving SEK 35,000 each.
+Auditors' fees are payable against invoices; - to elect a board of eight directors: Ulf Dinkelspiel, Patrik Enblad, Eva-Lotta Kraft, Jon Risfelt, Helena Skåntorp, Anders Snell and Lena Treschow Torell were re-elected, while Björn O. Nilsson was elected as a new member.
+Ulf Dinkelspiel was appointed Chairman;